The product on $\W$-spaces of rational forms: Appendix: a proof of Proposition

-In this Appendix we give the proof of Proposiiton \ref{nezc}, namely, we prove that Definition \ref{wspace} is independent of the choice of formal parameters.
+In this Appendix we give a proof of Proposition \ref{nezc}, namely, we prove that Definition \ref{wspace} is independent of the choice of formal parameters.
 Let us first recall definitions required for that.
 Let

 be the group of formal automorphisms of $n$-dimensional formal power series algebra ${\mathbb{C}}[[z_1, \ldots, z_n]]$.